bra1n/judgebooth/README.md

 To get started, you need PHP and a MySQL database with the structure from backend/structure.sql.
 Once that is in place, adjust the database configuration in backend/config.php and import the existing booth questions via backend/import.php script from the command line.
-You should import the data in this order: sets, cards, tokens, questions, translations
+Example command: `php import.php sets` You should import the data in this order: sets, cards, tokens, questions, translations

 When the database is ready, you need to install the Gulp Node modules (`npm install`) and the Bower dependencies. (`bower install`)
 This allows you to build the application files via running `gulp` or `gulp watch`.
+Once everything has been built and the database is ready, point your local webserver to the project root folder.
+If you're using something other than Apache, make sure to set up a similar path rewrite like the one provided in the `.htaccess`.
+If you're serving the project from a subpath (example: `localhost/booth/`), make sure to update the `<base>` tag in the `index.html` accordingly.

 License and Copyright
 ---------------------